 Presenters are strongly encouraged not to read their papers verbatim: draft papers, or at least a working summary of it will be available on the web site prior to the conference beginning.
 We hope that presenters will instead speak to the significant points raised in their papers, encouraging dialogue, engagement and a rewarding debate.
 The GCGI does not accept papers for presentation in abstention or via electronic means.

-Publications Process All papers accepted for and presented at the conference will be eligible for inclusion in our e-journal, Journal of Globalization for the Common Good, which is hosted at Purdue University, USA.
+http://rinneradio.com/commerce.php?search=is-a-prescription-required-for-cialis is a prescription required for cialis Publications Process is there a generic for viagra in the u.s All papers accepted for and presented at the conference will be eligible for inclusion in our e-journal, Journal of Globalization for the Common Good, which is hosted at Purdue University, USA.

 Please note that travel arrangements and costs are the responsibility of participants or their sponsoring institutions.
 The Conference Conveners are not able to offer financial support.
 However, as with other GCGI conferences, we will do our best, working as volunteers, drawing no income, organising the conference as a non-profit making event and more, to keep the costs to absolute minimum.
 Moreover, as in the past, if we succeed in developing collaborative ventures with others who wish to volunteer some funding, then, we will subsidise the costs even further for the benefit of all the participants.